PierreLeBlond/AroundTheWorld_DEV/content/germany/munich.md

 the web platform [Couchsurfing](https://www.couchsurfing.com/) has become widely used by travelers.

-That's how I ended up at Johannes, a German guy living in a small town near Munich.
+That's how I ended up at Johannes's, a German guy living in a small town near Munich.
-And it turns out that he was actually hosting six people this night, as many as his small room could contain.
+And it turns out that he was actually hosting six people that night, as many as his small room could contain.
 So, in the small room of ours there was :